-- For modular programs: - Students must receive the notification by the third (3) business day of the subsequent module; and - Must complete the Evaluation of Progress form within seven (7) calendar days after the notification.
+- For diploma programs: - o Students must receive the notification by the third (3) business day of the subsequent module; and - Must complete the Evaluation of Progress form within seven (7) calendar days after the notification.

-SAP Not Met Status and/or Dismissal
+AP/SAP Not Met Status and/or Dismissal

-If on a multi-term plan, it is likely the student will remain SAP NOT MET for the second (and ensuing) evaluation periods.
-At the end of each evaluation period, the student will be notified, evaluated for progress, and if the APP requirements are met, will be manually assigned SAP Meeting APP status and continue on the APP.
+If on a multi-term plan, it is likely the student will remain AP or SAP NOT MET for the second (and ensuing) evaluation periods.
+At the end of each evaluation period, the student will be notified, evaluated for progress, and if the Plan requirements are met, will be manually assigned (S)AP Meeting Plan status and continue on the Plan.
 New requirements for the second (or ensuing) evaluation period will be defined using the Evaluation of Progress form.